AdityaGanguly/cryptonite_taskphase_aditya/Pondering PATH.md

 ### Explanation:
 There is a special shell variable, called PATH, that stores a bunch of directory paths in which the shell will search for programs corresponding to commands.

-As seen in command 1 i blanked out this PATH variable so that /challenge/run woud'nt be able to search for the rm command.
+As seen in command 1 i blanked out this PATH variable so that /challenge/run woud'nt be able to use the rm command.
 So i used command 2 to run /challenge/run and since the rm command is gone, it coudnt delete the flag and gave it to me.
 ### Flag:
 >pwn.college{YHvU8RKhIYTZ3rnL-KDnmidl1_U.dZzNwUDL0cDM1czW}